 We've currently tested five Sonos speakers.
 Sonos is an American brand that manufactures home audio products, primarily soundbars and speakers.
 Some of their speakers are compatible with their soundbars to make a surround sound setup.
 Sonos speakers tend to have many different features, so you can find one that best suits your needs.
 Many Sonos speakers have a wired design, making them most suitable for home use.

 Overall, Sonos makes speakers with well-balanced sound profiles suitable for home use.
 Some are even compatible with certain Sonos soundbars, letting you create a surround sound system.
 Many of their speakers have built-in voice assistants, like Alexa and Google Assistant.
-They're typically compatible with the Sonos S2 app, which has customization features like Trueplay room correction and bass and treble sliders.
-However, some Sonos speakers don't support Bluetooth, so you may have to stream audio over Apple AirPlay or an AUX port.
+They're typically compatible with the Sonos S2 app, which has customization features like a room correction Sonos calls 'Trueplay' and bass and treble sliders.
+However, Trueplay is currently only available with iOS devices, which may disappoint some users.
+Some Sonos speakers don't support Bluetooth, so you may have to stream audio over Apple AirPlay or an AUX port.

 Oct 29, 2021: Confirmed the picks are still available and are still the best recommendations for our users.